teijekuiken/MotionCamera/README.md

 <img alt="PIR motionsensor attached to Arduino" src="https://git.fhict.nl/I424717/bewegingscamera/-/raw/master/images/MotionSensor-Arduino.png" width="650" height="500" />

 When everything is connected it's time to connect your Arduino with USB to you computer to upload.
 When your Arduino is connected upload to following sketch: [ArduinoBewegingsSensor.ino](ArduinoBewegingsSensor/ArduinoBewegingsSensor.ino) to your Arduino and replace the WiFi SSID, IP Adress and WIFI password to your liking.
-Also in the MQTT setup the topics as your liking.
+Also in the MQTT setup the topics to your liking.

+## Setting up the Rapsberry PI

+To setup the Raspberry Pi you first need to connect the camera to the Raspberry Pi.
+This can be done by connecting the camera cable to the Raspberry Pi Camera port, the blue side of the cable has to point to the usb ports of the Raspberry Pi.